Last updated in September 2020

 This post shows you how to start affiliate marketing without a website.
 Affiliate marketing can be a lucrative way to make money.
 Once properly set up, it can be a good source of passive income, ideal if you want to establish multiple income streams.

-On Monethalia, every post includes the following sentence just below the introduction: To ensure Monethalia remains free of charge, this post contains affiliate links.
+On Monethalia, every post includes the following sentence just below the introduction: This post contains affiliate links.
 In this post, I will explain to you what this actually means and how you can start affiliate marketing to make passive income.
-You do not even need a blog for this to work!

 How to start affiliate marketing without a website